 Founded in 1928, the school remains true to its original offering of an open-minded education that it is committed to individuality – and it is proud to brand itself as “different” to other independent schools.
 It’s a school that breaks with convention (there’s no school uniform, and teacher-student relationships are less formal, although they are not on first-name terms).
 Bryanston also encourages students to be independent, self-disciplined learners in a very supportive, encouraging environment.

-Richard Jones has just been appointed the Head of the School, having taken on the role of Acting Head since late 2021.
+Richard Jones was appointed the Head of the School, having taken on the role of Acting Head since late 2021.
 He joined the school in 2019, and he was previously teaching at Canford School and St John’s School, Leatherhead.